 Agent c) This agent does his Houdini act and disappears.

-Clearly, we know the answer here is “a.”
-A great real estate agent realizes that the purchase of a home is the single largest that most people make in a lifetime and while it is usually exciting, it can also be somewhat intimidating and even scary, sort of like having a Vampire breathing down your neck!
+We know the answer here is “a.”
+A great real estate agent realizes that the purchase of a home is the single largest that most people make in a lifetime, and while it is usually exciting, it can also be somewhat intimidating and even scary, sort of like having a Vampire breathing down your neck!
 The last thing a super agent wants is to have his client purchase a home that will cause regret and unhappiness down the road.

 When the Going Gets Tough, Does Your Realtor Have Your Back?